DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

 ### 0.1859
+-   Fixed the send mail button on chat message popup

--   Updated android app, fixed issue with bottom nav bar showing white or other incorrect color, if you have this problem this needs to be updated from PlayStore
+-   Updated Android app, fixed issue with bottom nav bar showing white or other incorrect color, if you have this problem this needs to be updated from PlayStore
 -   Fixed issue with notification not working for newly installed user
 -   General optimization
--   Fixed issue with non-english equipment name loading problem
+-   Fixed issue with non-English equipment name loading problem
 -   Fixed minor UI issues introduced by previous UI scaling update

 ### 0.1858

--   Added new UI scaling method, should produce more consistent rendering regardless of device font size and other settings
+-   Added a new UI scaling method, which should produce more consistent rendering regardless of device font size and other settings
--   Added gang banner display when clicked on player's message
+-   Added gang banner display when clicking on player's message

 ### 0.1857

--   Buffed Santa just got buffed, with some players feedback on low drop rate of `FrostByte Shard`, the drop rate has been increased
+-   Buffed Santa just got buffed, with some player's feedback onthe low drop rate of `FrostByte Shard`, the drop rate has been increased
--   CyberSanta now also exchange `Overclock Creatine`, when used your damage will increase by 5% for 20 minutes
+-   CyberSanta now also exchanges `Overclock Creatine`, when used your damage will increase by 5% for 20 minutes

 ### 0.1856

--   increased hash processor max price at market with suggestion by the community
+-   increased hash processor max price at the market with a suggestion by the community

 ### 0.1855